Ebenezer Fontes Braga: Mixed martial arts career

-Kickboxing
+Kickboxing career

-Braga took part in K-1 grand-prix in 2001.
-After defeating Kenji Kusatsu at quarterfinal he loss to Jerome Lebanner in semifinal.
-At the same year he made draw with Akio Mori.
+Braga took part in the K-1 Grand Prix in 2001.
+After defeating Kenji Kusatsu in a quarterfinal, he lost to Jerome LeBanner in a semifinal.
+Later that year he fought to a draw with Akio Mori.
 On October 8, 2001, he was scheduled to fight against Cyril Abidi at the "K-1 World GP 2001 in Fukuoka", but he was forced to withdraw due to poor physical condition.
 On June 2, 2002, he was scheduled to fight Nicholas Pettas at "K-1 Survival 2002", but was forced to withdraw due to a nasal bone fracture.

 Personal life

-Ebenezer Braga retired from competition in 2004.
-He moved to United States in 2014 and he became pastor at the same year.
+Braga moved to the USA in 2014 and became pastor the same year.